Will Benson Player Props: Reds vs. Nationals

-On Saturday, Will Benson (.313 on-base percentage in past 10 games, 65 points below season-long percentage) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Joan Adon.
-First pitch is at 4:10 PM ET.
+On Sunday, Will Benson (batting .207 in his past 10 games) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Nationals.
+In his most recent game he had a hitless showing (0-for-3) against the Nationals.

 Will Benson Game Info & Props vs. the Nationals